jesus-imanol/jesus-imanol/README.md

 </p>

 <p align="center">
   I'm a passionate developer with experience building web applications and working with APIs.
 I love exploring new technologies and pushing my skills further each day.
+Currently, I'm also learning blockchain technology to expand my expertise in decentralized systems.
 </p>

 ---